4 min read

 <p>

 Click on an image to open a modal.
-You'll notice that the URL changes,
+You'll notice that the URL changes, and you

-route of <pre style={{ display: 'inline' }}>"/gallery"</pre>.
+<pre style={{ display: 'inline' }}>"/gallery"</pre>.

 </p>